FortuneN/mars-rover-tech-challenge/README.md

 ## Running the solution

-Go to [releases](https://github.com/FortuneN/mars-rover-tech-challenge/releases) and download the latest zip file and extract
+Go to [releases](https://github.com/FortuneN/mars-rover-tech-challenge/releases) and download the latest Binaries.zip file and extract

 The zip file contains the items described above.